vdohney/keepass-password-dumper/README.md

 Clarification: **the password has to be typed on a keyboard, not copied from a clipboard** (see the How it works sections).

 ### What can you do
 First, **update to KeePass 2.54 or higher** once available.

-Second, if you've been using KeePass for a long time, your master password (and potentially other passwords) is likely in your pagefile/swapfile and hibernation file.
+Second, if you've been using KeePass for a long time, your master password (and potentially other passwords) could be in your pagefile/swapfile, hibernation file and crash dump(s).
 Depending on your paranoia level, you can consider these steps to resolve the issue:

-- Change your master password
+1. Change your master password
+0. Delete crash dumps (depends on your OS, on Windows at least `C:\Windows\memory.dmp`, but maybe there are others)
-- Delete hibernation file
+0. Delete hibernation file
-- Delete pagefile/swapfile (can be quite annoying)
+0. Delete pagefile/swapfile (can be quite annoying, don't forget to enable it back again)
-- Overwrite deleted data on the HDD to prevent carving (e.g. [Cipher](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/cipher) with `/w` on Windows)
+0. Overwrite deleted data on the HDD to prevent carving (e.g. [Cipher](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/cipher) with `/w` on Windows)
-- Restart your computer
+0. Restart your computer

 Or just overwrite your HDD and do a fresh install of your OS.